Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 CAHUTE_LINK_MEDIUM_WIN32_UMS¶

-USB Mass Storage device used as a host using the Windows API.
+USB Mass Storage (UMS) transport using the Windows API.

 CAHUTE_LINK_MEDIUM_LIBUSB¶